cmartinezone/Laravel-US-Seeders/README.md

 seeds      ->>>>>  YourLaravelProject> database
 ```

-2- Configure composer.json for 'state-cities' seeders folder:
+2- Configure composer.json for 'state-cities' seeders folder path:
-Add in autoload > classmap  the path of 'database/seeds/state-cities' seeders.
+Add in autoload > classmap  the path of 'database/seeds/state-cities' and save the changes.
 it will look as the following example:
 ```
   "autoload": {